system76/tech-docs/src/models/nebula36-1/assembly.md

 ![Standoff holes](./img/standoff-holes.webp)

-3. Install the motherboard's I/O shield onto the back of the chassis by pressing it into place from the inside.
+4. Install the motherboard's I/O shield onto the back of the chassis by pressing it into place from the inside.
-4. Place the motherboard into the chassis, aligning the motherboard's screw holes with the installed standoffs.
+5. Place the motherboard into the chassis, aligning the motherboard's screw holes with the installed standoffs.
-5. Screw the motherboard into the standoffs using the M3 screws.
+6. Screw the motherboard into the standoffs using the M3 screws.

 ## Installing the CPU shroud fans:

-nebula36 ships with one 120mm fan installed in the back of the CPU shroud.
-If you install a CPU cooler with its own fan, such as the optional Noctua NH-U12S cooler sold with nebula36, then the CPU cooler's fan can be mounted in the front of the CPU shroud.
+nebula36 ships with one 120mm fan (`BQ SIW4-12025-MF-PWM`) installed in the back of the CPU shroud.
+If you install a CPU cooler with its own fan, such as the optional Noctua `NH-U12S` cooler sold with nebula36 (which includes a Noctua `NF-F12 PWM` fan), then the CPU cooler's fan can be mounted in the front of the CPU shroud.

-These instructions use the Noctua NH-U12S as an example.
+These instructions use the Noctua `NH-U12S` as an example.

-**Tools required:** Cross-head (Phillips) screwdriver
+- **Tools required:** Cross-head (Phillips) screwdriver

 ### Steps to install the CPU cooler fan (front):